fossabot/Rokon/README.md

 > Also, none of the features listed below are implemented yet.
 This is a roadmap for the future.

-This application provides a remote control interface for Roku devices, utilizing React for the frontend.
+This application provides a remote control interface for Roku devices, utilizing the Roku External Control Protocol (ECP) API.
+It allows users to control their Roku device from their desktop or laptop, providing a more convenient and efficient way to interact with their TV.
+The app offers a sleek interface with various functions such as navigation, volume control, input selection, typing, and more.
+It also supports features like Neovim Mode, automatic Roku discovery, DiscordRPC integration, and more.
+With Rokon, you can control your Roku device remotely with ease and speed, all without the noise of a traditional remote.
+All powered by Golang and GTK4.

 ## Features